WHO team in Wuhan says discussions open, meetings frank

 In an earlier tweet, zoologist and team member Peter Daszak praised Wednesday’s meetings with staff at the key Wuhan Institute of Virology, including with Deputy Director is Shi Zhengli, a virologist who worked with Daszak to track down the origins of SARS that originated in China and led to the 2003 outbreak.

 “Extremely important meeting today with staff at WIV including Dr Shi Zhengli.
 Frank, open discussion.
 Key questions asked & answered.,” Daszak tweeted.

-The team remained at their hotel and appeared to have no field visits scheduled for Thursday.
+The team on Thursday spent around two hours meetings with managers and residents at the Jiangxinyuan community administrative center in Wuhan’s Hanyang District.
+No details were given.

+Official statistics shows that there were at least 16 confirmed COVID-19 cases in the community last year among nearly 10,000 people living there when the virus broke out.

-Earlier, Daszak tweeted images of media outside the institute, saying: “Thanking the press for their patience and interest in getting this news out to the world.
+Earlier, Daszak tweeted images of media outside the virology institute, saying: “Thanking the press for their patience and interest in getting this news out to the world.
 The work is moving ahead & we look forward to being able to talk about the results as soon as possible.”

 The Wuhan Institute of Virology has collected extensive virus samples, leading to unproven allegations that it may have caused the original outbreak by leaking the virus into the surrounding community.
 China has strongly denied that possibility and has promoted unproven theories that the virus may have originated elsewhere.